WebEferen/ripple-router/README.md

 ### Known Issues

-- TypeScript integration is still being refined (temporary `@ts-expect-error` comments in exports)
+- TypeScript integration is still being refined
 - API may have breaking changes in future versions

 ## Contributing